 This course provides an introduction to the principles of entrepreneurship.
 Topics include self-analysis of entrepreneurship readiness, the role of entrepreneur in economic development, legal problems, organizational structure, sources of financing, budgeting, and cash flow.
 Upon completion, students should have an understanding of the entrepreneurial process and issues faced by entrepreneurs.

-BUS 147 Business Insurance
+BUS 147 Business Insurance 0

-Prerequisites: DMA 010-040 or MAT 003 Tier 2, DRE 098 or ENG 002 or ENG 111
+Prerequisites: DMA 010-040 or MAT 003 Tier 2 or BSP 4003 Tier 2, DRE 098 or ENG 002 or